 The obliques are connected to the abdominal muscles, so any type of ab exercise that includes a rotational movement will strengthen the obliques.
 The best movements that focus on the obliques include Russian twists.

 How to Do a Russian Twist

 - Begin seated and lean back slightly.
 If your abs are strong enough, lift your feet a few inches off the floor.
 Either hold your hands in a fist at the center of your chest or extend your arms out in front of you.

 - Keeping your core engaged, twist your upper body to the right without lowering your feet or arching your back.

 - Hold for a second before twisting back the other way.

 - Continue alternating sides without compromising your form.

 As you perform this exercise, don't bend your spine and keep your core strong and stable.

 Variations on Russian Twists

 Perform Russian twists as you would other resistance exercises.
-For example, perform three sets of 10 to 12 repetitions, or one set to failure.
+For example, perform 3 sets of 10 to 12 repetitions, or 1 set to failure.
 Russian twists make up a superset with lower-back movements such as bridges and hyperextensions, or a giant set by adding a rectus abdominis movement such as a crunch to the superset.